dnachman/aws-bootcamp-cruddur-2023/journal/week6.md

 Rebuilt the image, tag it, and upload it to ECR
 ![backend-flask-prod](assets/wk6/backend-flask-prod.png)
 Force an update to the `backend-flask` service to pick up the new image

+## Additional items

+Configured environment variables and refactored bin directory Added xray to the containers
+Switched docker-compose to use custom network Configured container insights